Zymbit-Docs/docs/content/bootware/archive/bootware-one-zero/features/development/index.md

 ### 5. Setup the SCM

-Prepare your SCM with Bootware® and an A/B partition, and a known good image, such as our example image.
+Prepare your SCM with Bootware and an A/B partition, and a known good image, such as our example image.
 This is the safest way to insure should something go wrong loading your CM4 image, you will have a way to recover.
 The [Getting Started Guide](../../getting-started/) details the steps.
 Complete those steps first.

 ### 6. Load the zi file from your ENDPOINT to the SCM